bitwarden/contributing-docs/docs/getting-started/server/guide.md

     <bitwarden>

     - Copy the user secrets file from the shared Development collection into the `dev` folder.
-    - If you don't have access to the Development collection, contact our IT Manager to arrange access.
-Make sure you have first set up a Bitwarden account using your company email address.
     - This `secrets.json` is configured to use the dockerized Azurite and MailCatcher instances and is recommended for this guide.